garrandall/popular-music-data/tracks/bump-n--grind-r--kelly.md

 Baby - I don't wanna hurt nobody
-But there is something, that I must confess - to you (I don't see nothing wrong) ooh...
+But there is something, that I must confess - to you (I don't see nothing wrong) oh...
 (With a little bump, and grind) with a little bump, and grind (I don't see nothing wrong) ba-baby - hey, I

 (I don't see nothing wrong)
 I don't see nothing wrong
-(With a little bump, and grind) with a little bump, and grind (I don't see nothing wrong) hey, ooh... ooh
+(With a little bump, and grind) with a little bump, and grind (I don't see nothing wrong) hey, oh... oh
 (Lookie here)
 See I know, just what you want